joemoose/psiops/docs/stress.md

 - On a **6 or less**, you *panic*.
 To determine the effect, roll 1D6 and consult the following Panic Table for the result.
 - On a **7–9**, you keep it together and remove 1 stress point.
 - On a **10–12**, you keep it together and remove 2 stress points.
 - On a **13 or greater**, remove all stress and become *transcendent*.
+You’re in the zone.
 To determine the effect, roll 1D6 and consult the following Transcendent Table for the result.

 ### Panic Table